budmaash/Web-App/README.md

 ## Features

-- ✅ Enter answers for each question using a simple web form
+- ✅ Enter answers for each question using a simple multiple-choice web form
 - 📊 Instant score report with estimated scaled SAT Math score
 - 🗂️ Category breakdown that mirrors the categories defined in your spreadsheet
 - 🔁 Quickly rescore another student without reloading the page